How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-Places to Stay in Ueno & Yanaka
+Where to Stay in Tokyo: Ueno & Yanaka

 Another great district to stay in for those on a budget is Ueno.
 It’s got a decent selection of budget and medium-priced hotels and a hostel located in a traditional Japanese-style house (even has a garden!).
 Ueno has also got great transportation links and lots of things to do.
 It also borders Yanaka—one of the few traditional neighborhoods left in Tokyo.